Chandra Shekhar: Start of career

 He joined the socialist movement and was elected secretary of the district Praja Socialist Party (PSP), Ballia.
 Within a year, he was elected joint secretary of the PSP's State unit in Uttar Pradesh.
 In 1955–56, he took over as general secretary of the party in the State.
 His career as a parliamentarian began with his election to the Rajya Sabha from Uttar Pradesh in 1962.
 He came under the spell of Acharya Narendra Dev, a fiery Socialist leader at the beginning of his political career.
 From 1962 to 1977, Shekhar was a member of Rajya Sabha, the Upper house of the Parliament of India.
 He was elected to Rajya Sabha from Uttar Pradesh on 3 April 1962 as an independent candidate and completed his tenure on 2 April 1968.
 After this, he was re-elected twice to Rajya Sabha from Uttar Pradesh as an INC candidate from 3 April 1968 to 2 April 1974 and from 3 April 1974 to 2 April 1980.
 He resigned from Rajya Sabha on 2 March 1977 after he had been elected to Lok Sabha from Ballia.
 When the emergency was declared, even though he was a Congress party politician, he was arrested and sent to Patiala jail.

 Join Congress

 Chandra Shekhar was a prominent leader of the socialists.
 He joined Congress in 1964.
 From 1962 to 1967, he was a member of the Rajya Sabha.
 He first entered the Lok Sabha in 1977.
 He came to be known as a 'young Turk' for his conviction and courage in the fight against the vested interests.
-The other 'young Turks', who formed the 'ginger group' in the Congress in the fight for egalitarian policies, included leaders like Feroze Gandhi, Satyendra Narayan Sinha, Mohan Dharia and Ram Dhan.
+The other 'young Turks', who formed the 'ginger group' in the Congress in the fight for egalitarian policies, included leaders like Feroze Gandhi, Satyendra Narayan Sinha, Mohan Dharia, Chandrajit Yadav, and Ram Dhan.
 As a member of the Congress Party, he vehemently criticised Indira Gandhi for her declaration of emergency in 1975.
 Chandrashekhar was arrested during the emergency and sent to prison along with other "young turks".